akveo/react-native-ui-kitten/docs/contents/articles/customization/index.md

 Most of the components in this framework contain *rkType* property.
 For those who familiar with web, you can think of it as a HTML *class* property.
 Basically the main idea is to split style definitions from jsx templates.
+Our components already have a set of predefined rkTypes.
-You configure *rkType*s in somewhere in your application and after that you're able to reuse that style in your components by just passing it as an input property.
+Or you can configure *rkType*s in somewhere in your application and after that you're able to reuse that style in your components by just passing it as an input property.
-As well, there's always a possibility to override styles for some specific component.
+As well, there's always a possibility to override types for some specific component.

-For example, consider this piece of code:
+For example, consider this code:

 ```html
 import {RkButton} from 'react-native-ui-kitten';